 - 4. It’s relatively durable.

-While scientists have examined potential downfalls with this storage method such as the possibility of chemical breaches over time, proper storage can prevent this from happening.
+While scientists have examined potential downfalls with this storage method, such as the possibility of chemical breaches over time, proper storage can prevent this.
 This would include keeping your stores in a cool, dry place and preventing direct contact with heat or light.

 Glass Containers

-While plastic does pose certain risks, glass, as classified by the Food and Drug Administration, is GRAS, or Generally Recognized as Safe..
-Of course, you’ll need to ensure your glass container is washed before putting your water in it.
-Furthermore, if the container you plan to use has been utilized in the past to store other material, it’s best to opt for something new.
+Of course, you’ll need to wash your glass container before putting your water in it.
+Furthermore, if the container you plan to use has been utilized in the past to store other materials, it’s best to opt for something new.

 The obvious downside with storing your water in a glass container is that it’s heavy, and the vessel can easily break.
-This would not be an optimal solution in the event of a natural disaster.
-If you do use this method, it’s best to wrap the container in cardboard or newspaper.
+This would not be an optimal solution in a natural disaster.
+If you use this method, it’s best to wrap the container in cardboard or newspaper.

 Bottled Water